grafana/grafana/docs/sources/setup-grafana/configure-docker.md

 [Alpine Linux](https://alpinelinux.org/about/) is a Linux distribution not affiliated with any commercial entity.
 It is a versatile operating system that caters to users who prioritize security, efficiency, and user-friendliness.
 Alpine Linux is much smaller than other distribution base images, allowing for slimmer and more secure images to be created.

-By default, the images are built using the widely-used [Alpine Linux project](http://alpinelinux.org/) base image, which can be found in the [Alpine docker repo](https://hub.docker.com/_/alpine).
+By default, the images are built using the widely used [Alpine Linux project](http://alpinelinux.org/) base image, which can be found in the [Alpine docker repo](https://hub.docker.com/_/alpine).
 If you prioritize security and want to minimize the size of your image, it is recommended that you use the Alpine variant.
 However, it's important to note that the Alpine variant uses [musl libc](http://www.musl-libc.org/) instead of [glibc and others](http://www.etalabs.net/compare_libcs.html).
 As a result, some software might encounter problems depending on their libc requirements.
 Nonetheless, most software should not experience any issues, so the Alpine variant is generally reliable.

 ## Ubuntu image